 Sometimes there’s a small pebble or piece of grit protruding from the surface of the clay or glaze which mars the appearance which could alternatively be viewed as a beauty mark.
 Similarly, there might be a slight crawling of the glaze which reveals a small patch of the clay beneath.

-Sometimes I make mistakes when attaching a handle and there’s too much discrepancy between the dryness of the rim of the pot and the wetness of clay I’m using to make the handle.
+Occasionally I make mistakes when attaching a handle and there’s too much discrepancy between the dryness of the rim of the pot and the wetness of clay I’m using to make the handle.
 The result is a small crack, because the clays don’t bond, and sometimes the crack is severe enough to make it a waster, but mostly its mildly annoying but not structural, so it becomes a second.

 Examining all these defects can be highly instructional in determining how I should proceed next time with material preparation, making techniques, and packing and firing the kiln.